studybreak/casio/README.md

 Casio
 =====
-Right now, this is model layer and CQL generator which uses the node-cassandra-client project.
+This is a model layer and CQL generator which uses the node-cassandra-client project.

 Caveats
 -------